ppk007/ReverseScrollWindows/README.md

 # ReverseScrollWindows
-A PowerShell Script to reverse the scroll direction on Windows machines.
+A PowerShell Script to reverse the scroll direction on Windows machines for *ALL SCROLLING DEVICES*.
 Scrolling up moves the contents of the window up and scrolling down moves it down.
 This is the way it works on Mac OS.
 Some people find it more intuitive.

+If you do not want to change the behavior for all scrolling devices on your computer, please do not use this script.

 To undo this, run the script with the -Reset commandline parameter.
-This will reset the scrolling behavior to the Windows default behavior.
+This will reset the scrolling behavior to the Windows default behavior for *ALL SCROLLING DEVICES*.

 Legalese below.